fahaamtashfeen/fahaamtashfeen.github.io/favouriteworks.md

 ## Books:
 Holes by Louis Sachar.
 Read it in grade 3.
 First book I felt there was something profound about.
 I've never seen the movie.

 The Gods Themselves by Isaac Asimov.
-The best sci-fi novel I've read read so far.
+The best sci-fi novel I've read so far.